Last updated on March 30, 2023

 The movement is stamped ‘Swiss Made‘, with no other identifying marks.
 I expect that this is a Swiss ébauche movement, which may have the makers mark and calibre stamped out of sight beneath the plates.
 At this stage in my collecting career, I haven’t the courage to pull apart my trench watch and identify further.
 If someday I do, I will be sure to update this post.
 For now, I will call it a Swiss ébauche movement such as an Adolph Schild or FHF.
 The movement includes a regulator, which allows for the adjustment of timekeeping.
 The regulator has markings for Fast (F) or Advance (A) to speed up the movement.
 Alternatively, Slow (S) or Retard (R) can be used to slow down the movement.

 The watch measures 32mm in diameter excluding the fixed wire lugs and the winding crown.
 It’s small for a modern watch, even smaller than the typical male dress watch, but most of the original trench watches were around this size.
-The case is sterling silver and there are hallmarks inside the case back for London 1917.
-In addition, there is an importers mark for George Stockwell.
+The case is sterling silver and there are British hallmarks inside the case back for London 1917.
+In addition, there is a sponsor’s mark for George Stockwell.